TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/world.rst

 *Humid · Forests · Fields · Cities · Emperor · Martial Arts · Ancient Culture*

-Use the :hoverxref:`Kithai names <kithai-names>` for naming characters and places from Kithai.
+Use the :hoverxref:`Kithian names <kithai-names>` for naming characters and places from Kithai.

 .. _homeland-nemedia: